 Note that the conflict in the courts about the extent of a Rule 615 order is not about whether the court can prevent prospective witnesses from talking to other witnesses or reading trial transcripts.
-The conflict is over whether a party must obtain a supplemental order (or supplemental language in a Rule 615 order) to prevent the practice --- or whether it is sufficient to simply have invoke "the witness rule" or impose "a Rule 615 order."
-To some extent this is a technical question, but it is surely a meaningful one if the order you end up with is only related to courtroom exclusion, and so is read not to prevent out-of-court access.
-And it is also meaningful if your witness is charged with violating a "Rule 615 order" by accessing trial testimony on the internet, and contends that he had no idea that a "Rule 615 order" extended outside the courtroom.
+The court clearly has the power to do so.
+The conflict is over whether a party must obtain a supplemental order (or supplemental language in a Rule 615 order) to prevent access to trial testimony --- or whether it is sufficient simply to invoke "the witness rule" or impose "a Rule 615 order."
+To some extent this is a technical question, but it is surely a meaningful one if the order you end up with is only related to courtroom exclusion, and so is read not to prevent outof-court access, as in Sepulveda.
+And on the other hand it is also meaningful if a witness is precluded from testifying for violating a "Rule 615 order" by accessing trial testimony on the internet, and the witness contends that he had no idea that a "Rule 615 order" extended outside the courtroom.